Medical Evacuation Travel Insurance

 • A young daughter’s graduation trip ends in a horrifying road tragedy hundreds of miles away.

 Any such unfortunate event with a serious injury or medical condition will need immediate and further treatment.
-If this happens on international travel you will need medical transportation and also need to fly in a bedside companion from your family.
+If this happens during international travel, you will need medical transportation and to fly in a bedside companion from your family.

-In extreme cases where a death occurs then the mortal remains will need repatriation.
-Before you plan your next trip ensure you account for having medical evacuation insurance coverage.
+In extreme cases where a death occurs, the mortal remains will need repatriation.
+Before you plan your next trip, ensure you have medical evacuation insurance coverage.

 What makes Medical Evacuation unique?